Before you put your digital assistant into production, you should test and fine-tune the way your digital assistant

 To use the routing tester for a digital assistant:

 Open the digital assistant that you want to test.

-At the bottom of the left navigation for the digital assistant, click .
+At the top of the page near the Validate and Train buttons, click .

 In the text field at the bottom of the tester, enter some test text.